The Sonata as an Ageless Principle

 Analytic Studies on their Genesis, Style, and Compositional Technique

-I have started a Medtner newsletter, issued 2–3 times a year, with the purpose of spreading information on concerts, recordings, and current research.
+I am issuing a Medtner newsletter, coming 2–3 times a year, with the purpose of spreading information on concerts, recordings, and current research.
 Please drop me a line in case you want to subscribe.

-Recent publications on Medtner include analytical papers on the Sonata Triad and G minor Sonata, Opp.
-11 and 22 (in German), and of the Sonata-Ballade, Op.
+Recent publications on Medtner’s music include analytical papers on the Sonata Triad and G minor Sonata, Opp.
+11 and 22 (in German), on the E minor Sonata ›Night Wind‹, Op.
+25 No. 2 (in German), and on the Sonata-Ballade, Op.
 27 (in English).

 I presented my research related to Medtner at conferences and symposia in London, Rostock, Leipzig, Kassel, Vienna, Graz, St Petersburg, Odessa, Bonn and Moscow.
 Upcoming lectures in 2022 are scheduled for Reading and Salzburg.